ci-richard-mcelhinney/nhaystack/docs/test_station_notes.md

 This will build and run the test suite against the running test stations.
 If you receive errors check that the test stations have started properly and there are no port conflicts.
-It is recommended that the test stations are started using the Niagara Workbench, in tihs way they will be started under the Platform Daemon and have full crypto and security functionality operational, thus enabling a more realisitc test scenario.
+It is recommended that the test stations are started using the Niagara Workbench, in this way they will be started under the Platform Daemon and have full crypto and security functionality operational, thus enabling a more realistic test scenario.

 ##nhaystack_simple
 This station simulates a scenario where there is only a single Jace talking to a system.